Harrison Mevis

-Harrison Mevis (born March 27, 2002), nicknamed "The Thiccer Kicker" due to his beefy frame, is an American professional football placekicker for the Los Angeles Rams of the National Football League (NFL).
-He played college football for the Missouri Tigers and was signed by Carolina Panthers as an undrafted free agent in 2024.
+Harrison Mevis (born March 27, 2002), nicknamed "the Thiccer Kicker", is an American professional football placekicker for the Los Angeles Rams of the National Football League (NFL).
+He played college football for the Missouri Tigers and began his professional career when he was signed by the Carolina Panthers as an undrafted free agent in 2024.

 Early life

-Mevis attended Warsaw Community High School in Warsaw, Indiana.
-Ranked the number 8 overall kicker in the class of 2020, he committed to Missouri.
+Mevis attended Warsaw Community High School in Warsaw, Indiana, where he lettered in football and soccer.
+As a senior he earned all-conference and all-state honors in football while playing for the Tigers, who he led to a 9–3 record and the IHSAA Football Class 6A State Regional final.
+Rated Three-star kicking prospect by all the major recruiting services, Mevis committed to Missouri.

 College career

 As a freshman, Mevis went 17/20 (85%) on field goals including a game winning field goal against Arkansas.
 He also went 28/28 on PATs as a freshman.
 As a sophomore, Mevis emerged as one of the premier place kickers in the nation, going 23/25 (93%) on field goal attempts.
 He also was a perfect 3/3 on field goals longer than 50 yards with a long of 56 yards.
 Mevis was also a perfect 41/41 of PATs.
-Following his sophomore season, Mevis was named a first team All-American.
+Following his sophomore season, Mevis was named first team All-SEC and was a first team All-America selection.
 On September 16, 2023, during the closing seconds of a game against 15th–ranked Kansas State, Mevis kicked a 61-yard field goal to win the game 30–27 for Missouri, breaking the record for the longest field goal in SEC history.
-In his Senior Night game, he hit a 30-yard game winning field goal vs the Florida Gators to win 33–31.
+In his Senior Night game, he hit a 30-yard game-winning field goal to lead the Tigers to a 33–31 triumph over the Florida Gators, and was later named second team All-SEC.